Wentzville Holt High School: History

-In 2007, a two-story addition was completed on the north side of Holt High School, adding 26,426 square feet of new space including six new classrooms and two science laboratories.
+In 2007, a two-story addition was completed on the north side of the building, adding 26,426 square feet of new space including six new classrooms and two science laboratories.
 In addition, the project included renovation of 10,150 square feet which increased cafeteria capacity and expanded and renovated kitchen and serving areas.
 The project was designed to accommodate a third story addition at a future date.
-The third story classroom addition was completed in December 2016.
+The third story classroom addition to the high school was completed in December 2016.

 In 2017, Holt High senior Simon Osler launched an unsuccessful petition to change the school's mascot, arguing that the Indian mascot is an "outdated and offensive caricature."
 The movement resulted in swift backlash from most students and the Wentzville community, and was met with a counter petition from a recent Holt alumna with nearly five times more supporters to keep the Indian mascot.
 The controversy received substantial coverage by St. Louis area news media.
 School district leadership announced there were no plans to change the mascot.

 Construction of a second gym at Holt High was completed in 2020.
 The addition of a second gym, made possible by the passage of Prop E bond issue in 2018, was needed to bring Holt High gym space up to the same standards as the other high schools in the school district.